kapouer/url-inspector/README.md

   The inspected mime type could be more accurate than the http header.

 * ext
-  the extension matching the mime type
+  the extension matching the mime type (not the file extension)

 * type
   what the resource represents